- About Us

 - Pets in society

-Every action of individuals and corporate bodies has an effect on the environment.
-Government, industry and individuals, therefore, have a collective responsibility to maintain a sensible balance between the developing and legitimate needs of the population and the necessity to protect the natural environment from irreversible damage.
-The prepared pet food industry is strongly committed to this responsibility.
+FEDIAF believes that the government, industry and individuals have a collective responsibility to maintain a sensible balance between the needs of the population and the necessity to protect the natural environment from irreversible damage.

-The pet food industry is responsible, efficient and at the forefront of technology.
+In addition to being responsible, the pet food industry endeavours to be efficient and at the forefront of technology.
 This means it can minimise the use of resources while maximising safety standards.

 Concern for environmental and ethical issues has led to a number of voluntary policies within the industry and has encouraged the efficient use of energy in the production of raw materials and packaging, in pet food manufacture and transportation.

-This industry is one of the oldest recycling industries.
-Its use of by-products of the human food industry prevents the need for final disposal, together with the resultant costs.
-This disposal reduces the price of meat for human consumption and the demands on the human food chain.
+This industry is one of the oldest to commit to recycling.
+Its use of by-products from the human food industry not only prevents the need for final disposal but also is financially efficient.
+The disposal reduces the price of meat for human consumption and the demands on the human food chain.

-Members are skilled in converting by-products to added value products, which ensure proper nutrition for the pet population and thus play a significant role in the health of pets.
+Members are skilled in converting by-products to added value products, which ensure proper nutrition for the pet population.